AaltoSciComp/scicomp-docs/tech/user-support.rst

   Infrastructure**" so *user support is clearly more important than ever*.
-- We are proud of our user support, but it is a multi-faceted approach which requires the right mindset
+- We are proud of our user support, but it is a multi-faceted approach which requires the right mindset.